 During the past three years, the Company made the following issuances of its unregistered securities, none of which involved any underwriters, underwriting discounts or commissions.
-Unless otherwise specified below, the Company believes these transactions were exempt from registration under the Securities Act in reliance on the exemption from registration provided by Section 4(a)(2) of the Securities Act of 1933, as amended (the "Securities Act") and Rule 506(b) under Regulation D of the Securities Act, as transactions by an issuer not involving any public offering.
+Unless otherwise specified below, the Company believes these transactions were exempt from registration under the Securities Act in reliance on the exemption from registration provided by Section 4(a)(2) of the Securities Act of 1933, as amended (the "Securities Act") and/or Rule 506(b) under Regulation D of the Securities Act, as transactions by an issuer not involving any public offering.
 The recipients of the securities in each of these transactions represented their intentions to acquire the securities for investment purposes only and not with a view to or for sale in connection with any distribution thereof.

 Between May 26, 2022, and June 30, 2022, the Company sold, in a private offering of up to \$25 million of the Company's Common Stock, at a price per share of \$1.00 (the "Offering"), the Company entered into a Subscription Agreement with investors in the Offering for an aggregate of 1,818,000 shares of Common Stock with a total subscription price of \$1,818,000.
-The Company has received a total of \$625,000 and still has pending an aggregate of 1,193,000 shares of Common Stock (the "Pending Shares") for a total subscription receivable of \$1,193,000.
-The Company expects such proceeds to be funded, and the Pending Shares to be issued, by the end of November 2022.
+The Company has received a total of \$875,000 and still has pending an aggregate of 943,000 shares of Common Stock (the "Pending Shares") for a total subscription receivable of \$943,000.
+The Company expects such proceeds to be funded, and the Pending Shares to be issued, during fiscal year 2024.
 All purchases made in connection with the Offering were pursuant to Subscription Agreements & Investor Suitability Questionnaires as between the Company and each of the investors.

-As of June 30, 2022, as partial consideration for our acquisition of the Casamora Awaysis Assets, we were obligated to issue to the seller of such assets an aggregate of 56.8 million shares of our common stock based on a per share price equal to the market price on the date of appraisal of \$0.150.
-Such shares have not been issued as of the date hereof, and they are expected to be issued in the second fiscal quarter of 2023.
+As of June 30, 2022, as partial consideration for the Company's acquisition of the Casamora Awaysis Assets, the Company issued to the owners of the seller of such assets an aggregate of 56.8 million shares of its common stock based on a per share price equal to the market price on the date of appraisal of \$0.150.